But-The-People/but-the-people/README.md

 ### Yield reduction

 The systems present cannot really handle that many yields.
-Each yield needs a spot in menus, dedicated tile (which often do not really make sense), a specialist, a quest, storage space, more slots for the ships, etc. Thus, playing with this many yields is a headache both for player and AIs.
-Moreso, many of the WTP yields don't really offer any interesting gameplay choices.
+Each yield needs a spot in menus, dedicated tile (which often do not really make sense), a specialist, a quest, storage space, more slots for the ships, etc. Thus, playing with this many yields is a headache for players, AIs, and developers.
+Moreso, many of the existing WTP yields don't really offer any interesting gameplay choices.

 BTP cuts down the number of resources to the minumum, to avoid clutter and complicated code.
 Yields that introduce interesting chains to set up, or function in an unique way, are retained.